List of Mad Men characters: Allison

 Allison (Alexa Alemanni) was Don Draper's secretary, first at Sterling Cooper and later at Sterling Cooper Draper Pryce.
 Allison was first seen as Sterling Cooper's receptionist.
 By Season 3, she had become Don Draper's secretary.
 Though her character was little developed during the first three seasons, she was depicted as being competent and friendly.
 She is seen occasionally flirting with Ken, and during Joan's going-away party she was seen sitting on Ken's lap.
 Although Don's sudden formation of Sterling Cooper Draper Pryce was accomplished without Allison's knowledge (she initially declares that the agency had been robbed when she comes into Don's office and discovers it ransacked), Don eventually brought her to the new firm as his secretary.
 On the night of the office Christmas Party in 1964, Don asked Allison to bring him his apartment keys, which he had forgotten at work.
 Upon her entering his apartment, the drunken Don seduced Allison, and they had an impulsive sexual encounter.
 The next morning, he brusquely makes it clear to Allison that he will pretend as though nothing happened between them.
 Allison continued to work for Don, despite the awkwardness and his frequent coldness toward her, but breaks down crying in a focus group about beauty that led to a discussion about men and relationships.
 She confronts Don about their encounter and, having decided to leave, asks Don for a recommendation letter.
 When he suggests that she write herself a glowing reference so he can sign it, Allison becomes angry with his lack of sensitivity and throws a brass cigarette dispenser at him and runs out of the office in tears.
-She's replaced by Ida Blankenship, and when Ida dies at her desk, Megan, who would go on to marry Don.
-When Megan and Don have their first romantic encounter, Megan reassures him that she wouldn't behave like Allison the next morning.
+She is replaced by Ida Blankenship, and when Ida dies at her desk, Megan, who would go on to marry Don.
+When Megan and Don have their first romantic encounter, Megan reassures him that she would never behave like Allison the next morning.